-When we see Lori Lightfoot, a Black lesbian, go from heading the Chicago police board to being elected mayor of that city, or when the Democratic nominee for Vice President, Kamala Harris, is someone who can punch the air for Black people, Black women, Indian women, Tamil women, all women – all while walking a very straight path down the thin blue line – we have indeed reached a very mature phase of neocolonialism and counter-insurgency.
+When we see Lori Lightfoot, a Black lesbian, go from heading the Chicago Police Board to being elected mayor of that city, or when the Democratic nominee for vice president, Kamala Harris, is someone who can punch the air for Black people, Black women, Indian women, Tamil women, all women – all while walking a very straight path down the thin blue line – we have indeed reached a very mature phase of neocolonialism and counter-insurgency.

 Many people today simply call this “identity politics.”
 But these token appointments that push the oppressed to acquiesce to a worsening world is in essence the same old, if not more developed, neocolonialism and counter-insurgency of the earlier periods.

-In the neocolonialism of today, however, every historically aggrieved or oppressed grouping can and must be given representative authority to “speak,” “hold ground,” be conceded some turf in liberal arts and academic departments, and be given token positions in as many of the managerial levels that bourgeois society can accommodate them.
+In the neocolonialism of today, however, every historically aggrieved or oppressed grouping can and must be given representative authority to “speak,” “hold ground,” be conceded some turf in liberal arts and academic departments, and be given token positions in as many of the managerial levels that bourgeois society can accommodate them in.
 The more the better, as the dominant consensus in the ruling class is that tokenism goes a very, very long way to securing the consent and participation of a significant part of its shifting population.

 What makes this political reality somewhat confusing is that the specific agents of neocolonial legitimation in the US and Canada no longer only hail from the oppressed nations, but also from non-white immigrants.31 It’s brilliant.
 People whose parents may have been part of the elite neocolonial classes back home can, in North America, flex as woke “POCs” against white supremacy and demand inclusion, representation, and class mobility in the settler-colonial project.
 To imperialism, this inclusion is better than cheap: in fact, it’s an asset.
 As the violent dispossession and subjugation of the oppressed Black and indigenous nations carries on, imperialism props up its legitimacy through multiculturalism and other forms of inclusivity that is one step removed from the oppressed nations.
 The non-white bourgeois politician signals inclusion and diverse support for capitalism-imperialism even while the war on oppressed nations rages on.

-The real existential threats to the US and Canada are the rebellious Black and Native nations that were dispossessed of their ancestral homelands through genocidal displacement and/or enslavement, and which remain, up to the present day, palpable threats to not only to white supremacy, but to the stability and endurance of the whole empire of settler capitalism-imperialism throughout North America.
+The real existential threats to the US and Canada are the rebellious Black and Native nations that were dispossessed of their ancestral homelands through genocidal displacement and/or enslavement, and which remain, up to the present day, palpable threats not only to white supremacy, but to the stability and endurance of the whole empire of settler capitalism-imperialism throughout North America.
 Counter-insurgency thinking in the US and Canada in the past few decades could not be clearer about this fact.32